(This post was originally published in March 2019 but was updated in June 2020 prior to the SJC hearing.)

 In 2018 , the House Judiciary Committee passed the Judiciary ROOM Act, which had in it the 52 new district judges and the eight temporary to permanent judges, per the JCUS recommendation.
 The bill as passed also included an amendment introduced by Rep. Jamie Raskin that would have delayed the start of the new judgeships to 2021, which would have meant that no one would have known who the appointing president, or the confirming senators, would be.

-Though FTC’s proposal does not address the cost issue, since Congress can now come up with $3 trillion in an instance, coming up with the $7 million it would cost to add these new judges doesn’t seem difficult.
+Though FTC’s proposal does not address the cost issue, since Congress can now come up with trillions of dollars in an instant, coming up with the $5.25 million it would cost to add these new judges doesn’t seem difficult.

 Should caseloads continue to rise at a rate the outpaces the newly added judgeships, the Judicial Conference should return to Congress with updated recommendations that may yield a different formula.